webphax/MMM-MVG/README.md

         module: 'MMM-MVG',
         position: 'top_right',
         config: {
+			stations: [
+				{
-			url: 'http://www.mvg-live.de/ims/dfiStaticAuswahl.svc?haltestelle=hackerbr%FCcke&ubahn=checked&bus=checked&tram=checked&sbahn=checked',		// Configure your search query via http://www.mvg-live.de/ims/dfiStaticAuswahl.svc
+					url: "http://www.mvg-live.de/ims/dfiStaticAnzeige.svc?haltestelle=hackerbr%FCcke&ubahn=checked&bus=checked&tram=checked&sbahn=checked", // Configure your search query via http://www.mvg-live.de/ims/dfiStaticAuswahl.svc
+				},
+			],
             maxConn: 5,     // How many connections would you like to see?
-(Maximum: 10)
+It applies to all stations (Maximum: 10)
 			reload: 30   	// How often should the information be updated?
-(In seconds) }
+It applies to all stations (In seconds) }
+    },

+    ...

+### Multi Station Configuration
+Sample minimum configuration entry for your `~/MagicMirror/config/config.js`:

+    ...

+    {
+        module: 'MMM-MVG',
+        position: 'top_right',
+        config: {
+			stations: [
+				{
+					url: "http://www.mvg-live.de/ims/dfiStaticAnzeige.svc?haltestelle=hackerbr%FCcke&ubahn=checked&bus=checked&tram=checked&sbahn=checked", // Configure your search query via http://www.mvg-live.de/ims/dfiStaticAuswahl.svc
+				},
+                {
+					url: "http://www.mvg-live.de/ims/dfiStaticAuswahl.svc?haltestelle=hauptbahnhof&ubahn=checked&bus=checked&tram=checked&sbahn=checked", // Configure your search query via http://www.mvg-live.de/ims/dfiStaticAuswahl.svc
+				},
+			],
+            maxConn: 5,     // How many connections would you like to see?
+It applies to all stations (Maximum: 10)
+			reload: 30   	// How often should the information be updated?
+It applies to all stations (In seconds) }
     },